What is a certified check? Definition, uses and cost

 A standard check doesn’t offer that assurance.

 A certified check will cost more than some other payment options.
-Expect to pay $15 to $20.
+While personal checks typically cost a few cents each, you can expect to pay $15 to $20 for a certified check.

 Not only are certified checks more expensive, but it is also difficult to find a bank that offers them.
 Many banks sell cashier’s checks and money orders, but not certified checks.
 Even big, traditional banks tend not to offer them.